paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 * **Cabinet-endorsed as part of Australia's national COVID-19 vaccination policy rollout**
 * Publicly promised to Australian citizens as the framework for provisional approval oversight
 * Embedded in national vaccination policy as the documented commitment for heightened safety surveillance
-* A legal condition of provisional approval for vaccines with incomplete pre-market data
+* A regulatory condition and expectation of provisional approval for vaccines with incomplete pre‑market data

 **This Cabinet endorsement elevated the Plan from agency guidance to formal government commitment**, making enhanced monitoring a documented promise to Australian citizens: earlier vaccine access in exchange for demonstrably stronger post-market safeguards.